Hezekiah (rapper)

-Hezekiah Davis III, better known by his stage name Hezekiah, is an American rapper, singer-songwriter, and record producer.
+Hezekiah Davis III (born November 18, 1972), better known by his stage name Hezekiah, is an American rapper, singer-songwriter, and record producer.
 He is founder of the producer showcase, Beat Society.
 He is lead singer of the band Johnny Popcorn.
 Hezekiah was born in Chester, Pennsylvania and raised in New Castle, Delaware.
 He currently resides in Philadelphia.

 He has produced for Zap Mama, Eric Roberson, Blu, and Wordsworth.

 His production has been featured in TV and films.
 He has scored for the 2002–2003 Showtime series Street Time.
 In 2008, he co-produced the score for the PBS documentary First Person.

 He has written songs for singer Bilal.
 The songs include "Think It Over" from Bilal's Airtight's Revenge and "Back to Love", "Winning Hand", and "Climbing" from Bilal's A Love Surreal.

 Early life

 Hezekiah was born Hezekiah Davis III in Chester, Pennsylvania and raised in New Castle, Delaware.
 He grew up in a musical family where at an early age he sang at his family's church.
 During his elementary years, Hezekiah's cousin introduced him to the art of production in the form of a track and drum machine.
 He began to develop his progressive approach to hip hop and began performing in his family's living room with his cousin on bass and uncle on guitar.
 In high school, Hezekiah sold his demo mix tape "Exit Wound Status".
 After high school he hit the Philly hip hop scene where he joined the network of artists which included Musiq Soulchild, Bilal, The Roots, Jazzyfatnastees, and Bahamadia.